airbnb/lottie-android/README.md

  });
  ```

-You can then control the animation or add listeners:L
+You can then control the animation or add listeners:
 ```
 animationView.addAnimatorUpdateListener((animation) -> {
     // Do something.